rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

 While this definition is true, it does not define the difference between what has becomed to be called "Domain Working Groups" and "Lang team Working Groups", additionally the community has also adopted the Working Group terminology for working on areas they are interested in, independent of The Rust Programming Language's Working Groups.
 It's great that we have a community able to self organise in this way, however it has led to some confusion over who is supporting these efforts, and whether they're _"official"_ Working Groups.

+We should aim to clarify the differences between these different groups, as well provide a structure and starting point for forming new groups.

 [#54445]: https://github.com/rust-lang/rust/issues/54445

 # Guide-level explanation